PyramidTechnologies/netPyramid-RS-232/README.md

 ### Troubleshooting

-Mono runtime is untested and folks on Unity may have trouble.
-We're investigating workarounds and hoping to support Mono.
-That of course, is dependent on serial port support.
+Mono runtime is untested and folks on Unity will have trouble.
+We've experimented with a variety of mods on the Unity experiment branch but we just can't seem to make it work.
+If you have any ideas feel free to reach out to us!

 ### License ###